-Long-Term Adverse Health Effects of Poor IAQ
+Some Adverse Health Effects of Poor IAQ Happen Over Time

 Some health problems caused by long-term exposure to indoor air pollution can surface after months, years, or decades of exposure.
 However, many of these health problems caused by or exacerbated by longer exposure to poor IAQ are very serious.
 They include respiratory diseases, heart disease, and cancer.
 These diseases can be extremely debilitating, certainly life-altering and may also be fatal.

 The Variables of Indoor Air Pollution and Who It Impacts

 “While pollutants commonly found in indoor air can cause many harmful effects, there is considerable uncertainty about what concentrations or periods of exposure are necessary to produce specific health problems.
 People also react very differently to exposure to indoor air pollutants.
 Further research is needed to better understand which health effects occur after exposure to the average pollutant concentrations found in homes and which occurs from the higher concentrations that occur for short periods of time.”